strongqa/howitzer_stat/README.md

     ["TestPage"]

-## Get Page Classe by title and url
+## Get Page Class by title and url

 ### Request